shogunlab/shuriken/README.md

 `python shuriken_xss.py -t 1.5 -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt"`

+### Fuzzy XSS payload detection

 To enable partial or fuzzy detection of XSS payloads in HTML source code, use the *-f* or *--fuzzy* flag with the level of detection you want to log.
 For example, the following command will only log XSS payload reflections that have a 75% matching score or above in the HTML source code returned:

 `python shuriken_xss.py -f 75 -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt"`

-The default matching score supplied is 50% and will be applied when a flag with no number is given (e.g. -f or --fuzzy).
+The default matching score supplied is 50% and will be applied when a flag with no number is given (e.g. -f or --fuzzy):

+`python shuriken_xss.py -f -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt"`

 Partial detection is applied through the use of SeatGeek's [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library `token_set_ratio()` method and additional information regarding this library can be found [here](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).
 Partial XSS reflections will be logged in a separate file ending with "_partials.txt".

+### Misc. usage notes

 **You must specify a payload and URL**, if you don't then you'll get an error.
 For an example payload to test with, check out this list of [common XSS payloads](https://github.com/foospidy/payloads/blob/master/owasp/fuzzing_code_database/xss/common.txt).

+You also must have PhantomJS installed and configured in order for the tool to run in its default mode.
+See the next section for more details on this.

 ## Third party libraries and dependencies
 This tool depends on the proper configuration and installation of the following: